 Manganese present in amla supports bone mineral density.
 It is a strong antioxidant and also helps in the metabolism of nutrients.

-Amla is also a good source of copper which aids in maintaining healthy bones, blood vessel nerves and immune function and contribute to iron absorption.
+Amla is also a good source of copper which aids in maintaining healthy bones, blood vessel nerves, and immune function and contributes to iron absorption.